mumanchu/SerialRGBLed/README.md

 Will a 3.3V output be enough to drive the LED's DIN input which needs >= 3.5V?

 The answer to that is YES, it is OK!
 I have never had a problem.
-The data sheet shows an absolute worst-case minimum switching voltage, which never occurs in reality (unless it's duff chip).
+The data sheet shows an absolute worst-case minimum switching voltage, which never occurs in reality (unless it's a duff chip).
 I'm pretty sure they would not develop a product that could not be driven by a 3.3V MCU.

 ## Tip!
 ESD Protection